Cognigy/Documentation/docs/insights/explorers/step.md

     3. Within the Agent interface, navigate to Insights using one of the following options:
         - In the left-side **Agent** menu, select **Insights**.
         - In the upper-right corner, click ![user menu](../../_assets/icons/user-menu.svg) **> Insights**.<br>
-        The Cognigy Insights Overview dashboard will be displayed by default.
+        The Cognigy Insights Overview dashboard will be displayed.
     4. In the left-side menu, select **Step Explorer**.

 === "Via Insights"